Shrii2979/7376211EC164/README.md

-Created a average Microservice that exposes REST API
+Created a Average  Cacluclator HTTP Microservice that exposes REST API